joeyology/taleno-digital/src/pages/index.md

 ---
 title: Home
-meta_title: Your Partner for Data Analytics
+meta_title: Your Business Partner for Data Analytics
 meta_description: >-
   Helping you build an end-to-end cloud data platform so you can focus on making data-driven decisions.